jBarichivich/jbarichivich.github.io/index.md

 ### Recent awards & achievements

-2021 Scientific proposal **Long-term consequences of altered tree growth and physiology in the Earth System (CATES)** reached the last stage of the [ERCstg 2021](https://erc.europa.eu/funding/starting-grants) and is currently under evaluation.
+2021 Laureate of the [ERC starting grant 2021](https://erc.europa.eu/news/erc-2021-starting-grants-results) with the proposal **Long-term consequences of altered tree growth and physiology in the Earth System (CATES)**.

 <!--2020 Scientific proposal **Decoding the tree-ring archive to better represent the global forests in Earth System Modelling (DECOFOR)** reached the last stage of the [ERCstg 2020](https://erc.europa.eu/funding/starting-grants).-->